slazav/graphene/Readme.md

 it can be useful to open the connection once and do many operations.

-The program implements a Simple Pipe Protocol (see somewhere in my `tcl_device` package): When it is started sucsessfully  a prompt message is printed to stdout started with "#SPP001" and followed by "#OK" line.
+The program implements a Simple Pipe Protocol (see somewhere in my `tcl_device` package): When it is started successfully  a prompt message is printed to stdout started with "#SPP001" and followed by "#OK" line.
 In case of an error `#Error: <...>` line is printed and program exits.
-Then the program reads commands from stdin and sends ansers to stdout folowed by "#OK" or "#Error: <...>" lines until the user closes the connection.
+Then the program reads commands from stdin and sends answers to stdout followed by "#OK" or "#Error: <...>" lines until the user closes the connection.
-If answer contains symbol "#" in the begining of a line, it is protected with a second "#".
+If answer contains symbol "#" in the beginning of a line, it is protected with a second "#".

 Socket mode is similar to the interactive mode.
 Graphene program acts as